GluuFederation/docs-ce-prod/3.1.2/source/operation/faq.md

 ![update-login](../img/admin-guide/faq/update-login.png)

 !!!
 Warning
-    oxTrust is a tool for administrators and it must nto be used as a user facing application.
+    oxTrust is a tool for administrators and it must not be used as a user facing application.

 ## Installing a patch
 Follow the documentation for [updating a .war file](../upgrade/index.md#updating-war-and-schema-manually).